Inpatient Behavioral Health Program

 Adults age 50 and older can get the dedicated care they need at Senior Bridges of Northern Nevada Medical Center.

-For more information about the Senior Bridges Inpatient Program or to schedule a free confidential assessment, call 775-356-4071.
+For more information about the Senior Bridges Inpatient Program or to schedule a no cost confidential assessment, call 775-356-4071.

 Take a Virtual Tour